TechOptionsBD/vizsciflow/README.md

 # Framework for Cross-Domain Collaborative Scientific Experiments Artifact
 The convergence of technology and human creativity in Society 5.0 necessitates innovative approaches to tackling complex scientific challenges across diverse domains, making cohesive experimentation essential.
 Computational scientific experiments employ various methods such as data acquisition, preprocessing, analysis, and visualization to simulate and understand intricate phenomena.
 However, existing interactive environments often lack the usability and flexibility needed to accommodate researchers of varying skill levels and to support effective cross-domain collaboration.

 To address these challenges, we developed a prototype scientific workflow management system (SWfMS) for code clone analysis, bioinformatics, image processing, and machine learning by integrating tools and services from their respective domains.
-This README provides instructions for the ICSE 2025 Artifact Evaluation Track, associated with the paper A Collaborative Framework for Cross-Domain Scientific Experiments for Society 5.0, accepted in the ICSE 2025 SEIS Track.
+This README provides instructions for the ICSE 2025 Artifact Evaluation Track, associated with the paper **A Collaborative Framework for Cross-Domain Scientific Experiments for Society 5.0**, accepted in the ICSE 2025 SEIS Track.
 It includes steps to obtain, install, recreate, and exercise the developed SWfMS.

 ## Preparing the artifact
 The artifact is prepared as a pre-built Docker image, which includes all necessary dependencies and third-party tools.
+Users can run this Docker image on **Ubuntu 20.04+** (also compatible with **Windows 11 WSL**).
+Follow these steps to get started:

+1. Download vizsciflowfull.tar from https://dx.doi.org/10.6084/m9.figshare.28224869 (DOI: 10.6084/m9.figshare.28224869).
-Users can run this Docker image on Ubuntu 20.04+ (also compatible with Windows 11 WSL).
-To get started, download [vizsciflowfull.tar](https://dx.doi.org/10.6084/m9.figshare.28224869) (DOI: 10.6084/m9.figshare.28224869) and run the following command to load the image from the .tar file (note that you may need *root privileges* to run docker):
+2. Run the following command to load the image from the .tar file (note that you may need *root privileges* to run docker):

 ```
 $ docker load -i vizsciflowfull.tar